India records highest ever single-day spike with 5,611 new cases, total tally reaches 1,06750

 India records highest ever single-day spike with 5,611 new cases, total tally reaches 1,06,750

 New Delhi, May 20: India recorded 5,611 Coronavirus positive cases in last 24 hours, the highest ever spike in a single day, Ministry of Health said on Monday.
-As many as 140 deaths related to the Covid-19 were also reported in last 24 hours.
+As many as 140 deaths related to the Covid-19 were also reported in the last 24 hours.

 Hydroxychloroquine a 'line of defence' against virus, says Donald Trump defending drug